Among the realities of a long career is the question, "When are you going to retire?"

 Bobbie A. Albrecht is APA's career services manager.
 Send ideas to her at email@example.com.

-Top image: APA's Community Planning Assistance Team program (CPAT) offers opportunities for late career planners to use their expertise and give back.
-Photo of Spanish Fork, Utah, team: Deborah Meihoff, AICP, team leader; Andrew Vesselinovitch, AICP; Sean Daly, AICP; Robert Simons; and Robyn Eason, AICP, LEED AP ND BD+C.
+Top image: Photo of Spanish Fork, Utah, Community Planning Assistance Team: Deborah Meihoff, AICP, team leader; Andrew Vesselinovitch, AICP; Sean Daly, AICP; Robert Simons; and Robyn Eason, AICP, LEED AP ND BD+C.